conneroisu/seltabl/tools/seltabls/README.md

 ### Run tests

-Using makefile (generally used for CI):
+Using makefile (generally used for CI) one can run the tests with:

 ```sh
 make test
 ```
-Using taskfile (generally used for local development):
+Using taskfile (generally used for local development), one can run the tests with:

 ```sh
 task test
 ```
-Manually:
+Manually, one can run the tests with:

 ```sh
 go test ./...
 ```